BlackRock's former head of ETP research to join Deutsche Bank

-NEW YORK (Reuters) - Deutsche Bank AG has hired BlackRock Inc’s Dodd Kittsley to head its exchange-traded product strategy in the Americas as it looks to expand its ETP footprint in the United States.
+NEW YORK, April 15 (Reuters) - Deutsche Bank AG has hired BlackRock Inc’s Dodd Kittsley to head its exchange-traded product strategy in the Americas as it looks to expand its ETP footprint in the United States.

 Kittsley, a veteran of the ETP world, will join Deutsche’s Asset and Wealth Management division in the Americas, the company said on Tuesday.
 In his newly created role, Kittsley will lead Deutsche’s ETP research in the Americas and be responsible for growing the firm’s institutional and retail business in the region.